Mathieu de Montmorency

-Mathieu Jean Felicité de Montmorency, duc de Montmorency-Laval (10 July 1767 – 24 March 1826) was a French statesman during the French Revolution and Bourbon Restoration.
-He was elected as the youngest member of the National Assembly in 1789.
+Mathieu Jean Felicité de Montmorency, 1st Duke of Montmorency-Laval (10 July 1767 – 24 March 1826) was a French statesman during the French Revolution and Bourbon Restoration.
+He was elected as the youngest deputy to the Estates-General of 1789.
 He is also known for his military expertise and his relation with Mme de Staël.
-When France became a republic Montmorency turned into an ultra-royalist.
+When France became a republic, Montmorency turned into an ultra-royalist.
 Napoleon regarded him as a member of the Catholic opposition.
-During the restoration he became Minister of Foreign Affairs.
+During the Restoration, he became Minister of Foreign Affairs.

-Early years
+Early life

 Mathieu de Montomorency was born in Paris, France on 10 July 1767.
-He was the son of Mathieu Paul Louis de Montmorency, vicomte de Laval (1748–1809) and Catherine Jeanne Tavernier de Boullongne (d.
+He was the son of Mathieu Paul Louis de Montmorency, vicomte de Laval (1748–1809), and Catherine Jeanne Tavernier de Boullongne (d.
 1838).
 Montmorency's father was a scion of one of the oldest noble families in France, while his wife was the daughter of an aristocratic French planter in Guadeloupe.
-Montmorency went on to seek higher education at College du Plessis, where he developed his love for the subject of philosophy and the idea of enlightenment.
+Montmorency went on to seek higher education at Collège du Plessis, where he developed his love for the subject of philosophy and the idea of enlightenment.

+His paternal grandparents were Guy André Pierre de Montmorency-Laval, 1st Duke of Laval, and Jacqueline Hortense de Bullion de Fervaques.
+Among his extended family was uncle, Anne-Alexandre-Marie de Montmorency-Laval, 2nd Duke of Laval, and aunt, Guionne de Montmorency-Laval (wife of the 6th Duke of Luynes).

-In 1780, his father, a colonel of the Auvergne regiment, was appointed a premier gentilhomme de la chambre to King Louis XVI of France's younger brother, the Comte de Provence.
+In 1780, his father, a colonel of the Auvergne regiment, was appointed a premier gentilhomme de la chambre to King Louis XVI's younger brother, the Comte de Provence.
 However, when Catherine was denied the corresponding rank of dame pour accompagner to the prince's wife, Marie-Joséphine, due to her relatively low birth, Laval resigned his post in Provence's household.
 Montmorency was a very intelligent man.
 He was a diplomatist and a great writer.
 He eventually went to become a tutor for Henry, duke de Bordeaux, the grandson of Charles X.

-In 1788 Mathieu de Montmorency married his first cousin Hortense de Luynes.
-Despite being married he actually paid very little attention to his wife.
-Due to the very relaxed nature of marriages, he often was seen without his wife.
-In actuality, Montmorency was madly in love with another cousin by the name of Marquise de Laval.
-When Laval died in Summer 1790, Montmorency went to a great depression.
-Madame de Stael brought Montmorency out of his depression since writing a series of letters to each other.

 Career

 Originally known by the title of Comte de Montmorency-Laval, Mathieu served as an adolescent with his father in the American War of Independence with Lafayette.
 America was a new nation that had built its nation on democracy and liberty.
 Montmorency is credited for bringing these new governmental ideas to France.
-He became the governor of the city and castle of Compiègne.
+He became the governor of the city and castle of Compiègne, from 1804 to 1809, and from 1812 to 1814.

-Montmorency was a member of the noble class.
-The nobility had a very negative reputation, as they were known for being greedy and discourteous.
-However, Montmorency's actions began to change the way the nobility was viewed at the start of the revolution.
-He was extremely generous and showed great remorse to people, unlike others.
-His ultimate goal was to make the French people happy, while still preserving the nobility.
+Montmorency was the Deputy of Montfort-l'Amaury in the Estates General from 28 March 1789 until 30 September 1791, joining as its youngest member.
+He moved to the left side of the National Assembly, shifting from the Second Estate, the nobility.
+On 17 August, he was appointed as the secretary of the assembly.
+Montmorency fought the aristocracy under the tutelage of the abbé Sieyès.
+He moved the abolition of armorial bearings on 19 June 1790.